-SOWING AND REAPING SUSPENDED
+SOWING AND REAPING

-Throughout that year, no sowing or reaping was to be done, and what sprang up of its own accord was not to be eaten: "A jubilee shall that fiftieth year be unto you: ye shall not sow, neither reap that which groweth of itself in it, nor gather the grapes in it of thy vine undressed" (Lev 25:11).
+undressed" (Lev 25:11).
 The "year of Jubilee" was one in which they could not harvest the fields.
-Instead, they could bring home only what they were going to eat, not storing it in their barns: "eat only what is taken directly from the fields" (Lev 25:12, NIV).
+Instead, they could bring home only what they were going to eat, not storing it in their barns: "eat only what is taken directly from the fields" NIV (Lev 25:12).

-A REFERENCE POINT FOR COMMERCE
+A REFERENCE POINT FOR COMMERCE.
 Any property that was bought or sold was to be done without taking any advantage of each other.
 Those selling the land had to take into consideration the number of years until the next Jubilee, and charge only for the years the person would reap the benefits of the property.
 Those buying the land were to approach the sale with the same thing in mind.
 They were not to "oppress one another" in these matters (Lev 25:14-17).

-SOLD PROPERTY REVERTED BACK TO ITS OWNER
+SOLD PROPERTY REVERTED BACK TO ITS OWNER.
+Whatever property was sold reverted to

-Whatever property was sold reverted to the original owner in the year of Jubilee (Lev 25:28).
+Whatever property was sold reverted to the original owner in the year of Jubilee REAPING (Lev 25:28).

-CERTAIN UNREDEEMED HOUSES REMAINED WITH THE BUYER
+CERTAIN UNREDEEMED HOUSES REMAINED WITH THE BUYER.
 If a house was sold that was within a walled city, the seller was given opportunity to redeem it within the first year.
 If he did not redeem the house, it would remain the possession of the buyer, and was not to be returned in the year of Jubilee (Lev 25:29-30).

+CERTAIN HOUSES

-CERTAIN HOUSES REVERTED BACK TO THE OWNER
+REVERTED BACK TO THE OWNER.

-Houses outside of a walled city were treated as a field.
-They could be redeemed, and they also reverted back to their owner in the year of Jubilee (Lev 25:31).
+Houses outside of a walled city were

+treated as a field.
+They could be

+redeemed, and they also reverted back to

+their owner in the year of Jubilee (Lev

-SPECIAL PRIVILEGES FOR THE LEVITES
+SPECIAL PRIVILEGES FOR THE LEVITES.
 The houses of the Levites could be redeemed at any time, and were returned in the year of Jubilee (Lev 25:32-33).
 However, the fields, or pastures, of the suburbs of the Levite cities could not be sold; they were their "perpetual possession" (Lev 25:34).

-SLAVES WERE FREED
+SLAVES WERE FREED.
 Slaves were freed in the year of Jubilee.
 All business transactions involved in the buying and selling of slaves were to be done the year of Jubilee in mind (Lev 25:35-55).